Environmental Health (PUBH5111)

-The unit will explore the major categories of environmental health hazards including air quality, water quality, food safety, chemical hazards (eg contaminated sites), physical hazards (eg noise and radiation), and microbiological hazards (eg Legionnaires' disease).
+The unit will explore the major categories of environmental health hazards including air quality, water quality, chemical hazards (eg soils and contaminated sites), physical hazards (eg noise and radiation), microbiological hazards (eg Legionnaires' disease) and food safety.
 Regional and global issues of sustainability, climate change and land use planning will also be covered.
-The unit aims to develop an understanding of environmental health hazard identification and risk assessment, as well as the principles of hazard regulation and control.
-The disciplines of epidemiology, toxicology and ecology will be used to characterise risks associated with environmental hazards and determine risk management options and risk communication strategies.
-Students completing this unit will appreciate the multi-disciplinary nature of environmental health issues and the need to work closely with commonwealth and state health and environment agencies as well as other government agencies including local government.
+The unit aims to develop an understanding of environmental health hazard identification and risk assessment, as well as the principles of hazard control.
+The disciplines of epidemiology, toxicology and ecology will applied within a risk assessment framework to characterise health risks associated with environmental hazards and determine risk management options and risk communication strategies.
+Students completing this unit will appreciate the multi-disciplinary nature of environmental health issues, the application of a risk assessment framework, and the need to work closely with a broad range of stakeholders including commonwealth and state health and environment agencies, local government, industry and the community.

 Further unit of study information

-Mixed mode of 13 online lectures and 6 face-to-face/online case studies (13 sessions of 2 hours) .
-All the content for the unit can be completed online if necessary.
+Mixed mode of 13 lectures (13 sessions of approximately 2 hours each) offered online, and 6 case studies (6 sessions of 2 hours each) offered face-to-face and online (choice of one or the other).
+All the content for the unit can be completed online if required.